DSAISummerCamp/dscamp_public/Project Object Recognition/README.md

 ## How to train your Neural Network:

+0. The training data is collected by student using data_prep.ipynb
 1. Read about weight initialization in "pt1_Weight_Initialization.ipynb".
 2. Read about neural network optimizers in "pt2_Optimizers.ipynb".
-3. See the neural network in action in "pt3_Neural_Network_Example_CIFAR-10.ipynb"
+3. See the neural network in an example at "pt3_Neural_Network_Example_CIFAR-10.ipynb"

-## Template
+## Templates
 1. Jupyter Notebook Template: 2022_project_template.ipynb

-2. Presentation Template:
+2. Presentation Template: NN team project presentation template for students.pptx

 ## Introduction of Project

+2022 Camps:
+Team Task:  build a Neural Network (NN) model to recognize paper, rock and Scissors in images

+2021 Camps:

 Team Task:  build a Neural Network (NN) model to recognize objects in images